 Cats have their own way of showing affection.
 While they might not jump up and down and wag their tails, they too are emotional creatures that form close attachments.
 They demonstrate their love in more subtle ways.
 Cats also enjoy companionship by curling up in your lap, lying near when you’re reading or working at the computer, or following you on a walk.

-A childhood bond with the family pet can be a rewarding relationship that lasts for a decade or more.
+A childhood bond with the family pet can be a rewarding relationship that can last for a decade or more.

 Witnessing the miracle of an animal’s birth is an enriching experience.
-Children learn visually and physically about the stages of development, and the complete life cycle.
-They see firsthand the vulnerability of newborn animals, and what is needed for their survival.
-They learn how essential proper nourishment, protection, and care is for an animal to grow and thrive.
-Whether its watching a new foal, lamb or kid stand on its wobbly legs for the first time, a mother cat clean and nurse her kittens, a butterfly emerge from its cocoon, or a chick peck its way out of an egg, we see what it takes for young creatures to enter the world and what is necessary for them to thrive.
+Children learn first hand, visually and physically about the stages of development, and the complete life cycle.
+They see the vulnerability of newborn animals, and what is needed for their survival.
+They learn how essential proper nourishment, protection and care is for an animal to grow and thrive.
+Whether its watching a new foal, lamb or kid stand on its wobbly legs for the first time or a mother cat clean and nurse her kittens, a butterfly emerge from its cocoon, or a chick peck its way out of an egg, we can experience what it takes for young creatures to enter the world and what is necessary for them to thrive.

 Learning to care for a family pet helps children develop responsibility.
 There’s no better way for children to learn that pets depend on us than to have them take an active role in their care.
 Filling the pet’s bowl with fresh water or food helps children become consistent in performing important, routine tasks.

 While feeding and caring for their pet, your child can learn to openly practice nurturing skills.
 In families with no younger siblings, a family pet provides an opportunity for the child to show tenderness and carefulness that they might not otherwise have the chance to demonstrate.

 Assisting in the care of a pet helps children to feel a sense of accomplishment.
 Studies have shown that children with pets have a higher level of confidence than those without pets.